nubenetes/awesome-kubernetes/docs/terraform.md

 - [thomasthornton.cloud: Deploy Terraform using GitHub Actions to Azure](https://thomasthornton.cloud/2021/03/19/deploy-terraform-using-github-actions-into-azure/)
 - [github.com/kuhlman-labs/terraform-azurerm-landing-zone](https://github.com/kuhlman-labs/terraform-azurerm-landing-zone) A curated collection of Terraform azurerm modules
 - [github.com/stacksimplify/azure-aks-kubernetes-masterclass 🌟](https://github.com/stacksimplify/azure-aks-kubernetes-masterclass)

+## CDK for Terraform
+- [CDK for Terraform 🌟](https://github.com/hashicorp/terraform-cdk) CDK (Cloud Development Kit) for Terraform allows developers to use familiar programming languages to define cloud infrastructure and provision it through HashiCorp Terraform.
+- [hashicorp.com: GKE Cluster Setup with CDK for Terraform](https://www.hashicorp.com/blog/gke-cluster-setup-with-cdk-for-terraform) Learn how to provision a Google Kubernetes Engine (GKE) cluster and prepare it for application deployment using TypeScript via CDK for Terraform.

 ## Graph Visualization Software
 - The [terraform graph command](https://www.terraform.io/docs/cli/commands/graph.html) is used to generate a visual representation of either a configuration or execution plan.
 The output is in the DOT format, which can be used by [GraphViz](https://graphviz.org) to generate charts.